Cameras and Lenses I Use for Architectural Photography

 CONS

-- Adapted wide angle tilt-shift lenses like Canon’s TS-E 17mm and TS-E 24mm II struggle to resolve the level of detail available when using a 102 megapixel medium format sensor
+- Adapted wide angle tilt-shift lenses like Canon’s TS-E 17mm and TS-E 24mm II struggle to resolve the level of detail available when using the full 102 megapixel medium format sensor

 Cambo Actus, Digital View Camera